rzr/mastodon-lite/README.md

 ]
 ```

-Different enpoints can be used, for install to retrieve private messages:
+Different enpoints can be used, for instance to retrieve private messages:

 ```sh
 npm run start get 'timelines/direct'